0cool-design/WriteUps/EOman/Scattered/README.md

 def rename_file(old_name, new_name):
     os.rename(old_name, new_name+'.jpg')
 ```
-## Get all files in the current directory exept our script
+## Iterate through the list of files and rename them

 ```python
 files = [f for f in os.listdir('.') if os.path.isfile(f) and f != os.path.basename(__file__)]